RingOfStorms/dotfiles/readme.md

 - [ ] **Remote build reliability:**
   - Parametrize/automate remote builder enable/disable.
   - Add quickstart SSH builder key setup instructions per-host in README.
-  - (Optional) Use deploy-rs's agent forwarding and improve errors if builder can't be reached at deploy time.
 - [ ] **Add [disko](https://github.com/nix-community/disko) to declaratively manage disk/partition creation for new installs and reinstalls.**

 - work on secrets pre ragenix, stormd pre install for all the above bootstrapping steps would be ideal